IN2-Moist/2Take1-Moist-Script/README.md

 `Places the TV Screens you see inside the orbital showing you the Orbital cannons state or activity these show by default Orbital Inactive
 RIP ORBITAL WARRIORS!!`

+**Online Protection**

+- Mark all Players as Modder

+'Turns on Protections to block everything from all Players`

+- Mark all Players as Modder (toggle)

+'Turns on Protections to block everything from all Players on a loop to ensure everyone gets marked on join`

+- UnMark all Players as Modder

+'Turns off all protections that are being blocked from all Players if they are marked as a Modder (includes any other detection not set by this script)

+- My Friends DO NOT MOD!
+MarkOFF

+'For those that find it a issue playing with friends or your friends being able to join and do stuff in your session with out getting stuck on long loading screens due to a RAC Detection or something false only effects people in session currently on your friends list`

+**Online Session:**

+- set Bounty on Lobby

+10 k Bounty for all including yourself!

+- NetBail ScriptHost Fuckarino

+`Network bail Kick, with a Script host targeted kick which will kick all in session and will force the script host to send kicks this has a really bad effect on yourself game ui goes flickery due to you being a script host and you getting spammed with those kicks although 2take1 protects you from being kicked it makes the game harder to play with the ui going crazy so last resort kick!`

+- Network Bail Kick

+`Network kick using globals to force the player to bail from the session very effective against most Modder's but most good menus would be protected against this! if it is going to work and kick them it would instantly remove them with no delay`

+- Host Kick All

+`Only works while you are the current session host, but will kick all players with a Players have voted you out of session message preventing them joining again.
+Does not effect you or friends just all others`

 ## Player Functions: